tralalero-tralala-67/api209-final-exercise-2025MGMTHL/README.md

 Several rds files with intermediate datasets have been uploaded, but several have been excluded due to file size

 Users will need to redefine directories.

+# Regression estimates except social covariates table use seperate folder structure
+This is all saved in the project_root path